What is Fassionola?

 MANY THINGS are lost to history — the memories of people, places, things, and their details.
 This book has been an endeavor to unearth and retell some of those lost tales.
 But, like many of those stories, it cannot be told in one voice.
 It is a detective work, a culinary and cultural history, a biographical review, and a cocktail book all centered around mixology’s most mysterious ingredient —P/Fassionola.

-I use the concatenation because, as we all do, this passion fruit concoction went through its own growth, blossoming, and evolution.
+We use the concatenation because, as we all do, this passion fruit concoction went through its own growth, blossoming, and evolution.
 Developed by a German immigrant druggist and his wife in the 1920s, the brand was coined Passi-flora, then Passionola in 1930, a passion fruit flavored syrup intended for soda fountains and ice cream sundaes.
 Fifty years and several scandals later, it was rebranded Fassionola, a commercial cocktail mixer offered in multiple flavors.
 Along its unsteady journey, the curious cordial touched the lives of music publishers, actors, dancers, soft-porn directors, suspected mob associates, and bartenders keen to keep the legend alive.
 As it was advertised, P/Fassionola truly was the “Taste Thrill of the Century.”

 Gregorio Pantoja and Martin S. Lindsay